leslylopez43/assiggment_Flask/README.md

 It is built using ,  and
 |     Flask | Python,| Bootstrap.|
 | --------  | -------- |-------- |

 ## User Stories
+## Stories for the User
+The British Fleet app boasts a variety of features tailored to address the unique requirements of motoring businesses:

+### Navigation and Accessibility:
+The app presents a well-structured navigation bar that provides direct access to various sections, such as displaying suppliers, vehicles, managing sales, and handling maintenance/services.
+Users can easily switch between sections using the navigation menu or dropdown.

+### Supplier Management:
+The Supplier Management section allows users to view, search, update, and delete supplier information.
+It offers an intuitive interface to create and manage supplier details efficiently.

+### Vehicle Management:
+The Vehicle Management section provides a comprehensive overview of vehicles, including details like registration number, brand, model, color, price, and availability.
+Users can search, update, and delete vehicle records.

+### Sales Management:
+Users can manage sales records, including information on new and used cars, sales employee details, profits, and vehicle categories.
+The Sales Management section enables efficient tracking of sales transactions.

+### Maintenance Records:
+The Maintenance section facilitates the tracking of vehicle maintenance, including tasks performed, costs, dates, and personnel involved.
+Users can search, add, update, and delete maintenance records.

+### Database Design
+The British Fleet app employs a well-structured SQL database design, featuring four core tables:

+### MAINTENANCE Table:
+Stores maintenance records, capturing details such as maintenance ID, vehicle ID, registration number, date performed, tasks, personnel, and costs.

+### SALES Table:
+Manages sales data, including sale employee numbers, new and used car brands, profits, and quantities.

+### SUPPLIER Table:
+Contains supplier information, including names, addresses, contact details, and VAT numbers.

+### VEHICLES Table:
+Stores comprehensive vehicle information, including registration numbers, brands, models, prices, and availability.

 # British Fleet
 ### Usage
 You will see a navigation bar with links to the application's many sections when you first view it.